-Network endpoints for the Rigetti Forest infrastructure and information pertaining to QPU access are stored in a pair of configuration files.
-These files are located by default at ~/.qcs_config and ~/.forest_config.
-The location can be changed by setting the environment variables QCS_CONFIG or FOREST_CONFIG to point to the new location.
-When running on a QMI, the configuration files are automatically managed so as to point to the correct endpoints.
+Network endpoints for the Rigetti Forest infrastructure and information pertaining to QPU access are stored in configuration files located by default at ~/.qcs_config and ~/.forest_config.
+The file paths can be customized by setting the environment variables QCS_CONFIG or FOREST_CONFIG, respectively.